Munseer-am/passwords/README.md

 # Common password list
-> this file ha 10000 passwords available
+> this file has 10000 passwords available